lcphill/Parking-docs/Networking-Terms-Glossary.md

       - QSFP connectors are still small and hot-pluggable, and they still support Ethernet and fiber optics.
    - QSFP-DD: module/cage-connector system, similar to current QSFP with additional row of contacts providing for an 8-lane interface.
       - In development by the QSFP-DD MSA as a key part of the industrys effort to enable high-speed solutions.
+   - SFP is nominally 10g while QSFP is 40g or 4x10g
+   - CLI: ```transceiver qsfp default-mode``` # set speed when not otherwise explicitly set
 - Single-active multi-homing redundancy:
    - Applicable to ethernet-sgement (ES)
    - Such that only a single leaf among a group of leafs attached to a host is allowed to forward to/from on a given VLAN
 - spine (and super-spine by extension)
    - Switch used to connect leaf nodes, sometimes such that spine' uplink is a super-spine.
-   - Also see EVPN, iBGP and Route Reflection
+   - Also see EVPN, iBGP and BGP route-reflection
    - Provide inter-leaf IP underlay pathways
 - Split-horizon:
    - A learned route is not rebroadcast on the IF where it was learned